Complete Leopard Gecko Setup Guide (Beginner Friendly)

 - Floor Space > Height: Leopard geckos are terrestrial.
 They need room to walk, not climb.

-WARNING: Never use "Heat Rocks."
+Never use "Heat Rocks."
 They cause severe, life-threatening burns.
-Heat mats are outdated and less effective.
+Heat mats are increasingly discouraged because they do not provide effective ambient heating or mimic natural warmth.

 Leopard geckos are "crepuscular" (active at dawn/dusk) but still benefit from overhead heating that mimics the sun.

-- Primary Heat: Use a Halogen Flood Lamp or Deep Heat Projector (DHP) for deep muscle penetration.
+- 🔥 Heat & Temperature: Use a Halogen Flood Lamp or Deep Heat Projector (DHP) for deep muscle penetration.

 - Mandatory Control: Every heat source must be connected to a thermostat to prevent overheating.